-- On whose word do you believe in Jesus? - How do you witness your faith in Jesus?
+On whose word do you believe in lesus?

+How do you show you believe in lesus?

-Impels Us to SERVE
+The Spirit Impels Us to Serve

-The Spirit inflames, burns, impels, stirs, creates, prompts, moves, blows like a driving wind.
+he Spirit inflames, burns, impels, stirs, creates, prompts, moves, blows like a driving wind.
 The verbs that describe the activity of the Spirit are dynamic and powerful.
+The Spirit works in us to testify to our faith, to serve one another, to work for justice.